-If you don’t have a recycling option available, you have the option of repurposing your frying pans.
+If you don’t have a recycling option, you can repurpose your frying pans.
 Repurposing will give a new purpose to your old frying pans.

 But before repurposing, you can also consider reusing them.
-Maybe you didn’t need the pans because of a few scratches, but it could still be used by someone in need.
+Maybe you didn’t need the pans because of a few scratches, but someone in need could still use them.

-You have the option to give away your frying pans through sites like Freecycle and Craigslist where they might find a new home.
-You can also donate the pans if they are in good condition to the Salvation Army and other local non-profits that can make use of them.
+You can give away your frying pans through sites like Freecycle and Craigslist, where they might find a new home.
+You can also donate the pans to the Salvation Army and other local non-profits that can use them if they are in good condition.

-If you have come to realize that your frying pans cannot be reused, you may find good ways of repurposing them.
-While there are a lot of interesting ways to repurpose frying pans, we will have a look at some of them to get an idea of the possibilities that exist when it comes to repurposing frying pans.
+If you realize that your frying pans cannot be reused, you may find suitable ways of repurposing them.
+While there are many interesting ways to repurpose frying pans, we will look at some of them to get an idea of the possibilities of repurposing pans.

 Painted Pan Decor

-A good example of this is to break out some colors and brushes for your task.
+An excellent example is breaking out some colors and brushes for your task.
 You can start by adding a base layer of coloring to a dried frying pan.
 Be sure to paint both the front and the back of the pan.

 Once this is done, add a second and third layer of paint as necessary.
 The goal is to make sure that the paint coats the entire surface of the frying pan.
 You can use any color of your choice.

-Once the coloring is done, you can take a decorative napkin paper and take out the design you want to add to the pan.
-Once you’ve taken the design, place it on the pan and glue it with some PVC glue.
+Once the coloring is done, you can take a decorative napkin paper and remove the design you want to add to the pan.
+Once you’ve taken the design, place it on the pan with PVC glue.

 You can decorate the edges of the pan with another color of your choice.
 As the paint dries, varnish it.
-You now have a beautiful looking frying pan that can be used as a decor item in the kitchen or anywhere you want.
-Hang it on the wall by using a thread and ribbon to the end of the handle to make it a lovely wall decor.
+You now have a beautiful-looking frying pan that can be used as decor in the kitchen or anywhere you want.
+Hang it on the wall using a thread and ribbon to the end of the handle to make it a lovely wall decor.